What causes spider veins?

 Spider veins, or thread veins, are caused by the dilation of small blood vessels near the skin’s surface.

 Other risk factors include prolonged standing or sitting, obesity, and ageing, which weaken the vessel walls and valves.
-Spider veins are often seen on the legs and face and are generally harmless but can be a cosmetic concern.
+Spider veins are often seen on the legs and face and are generally harmless, but can be a cosmetic concern.

 Maintaining a healthy lifestyle, managing weight, and protecting your skin from sun damage can help reduce the risk of developing spider veins.

-We offer a range of treatment options for varicose veins, including VenaSeal™ – the most up-to-date method of treating varicose veins that causes less pain and allows you to get back to normal almost immediately, without the hassle of wearing bandages or compression stockings.
+We offer a range of treatment options for spider veins (varicose veins), including VenaSeal™ – the most up-to-date method of treating spider veins that causes less pain and allows you to get back to normal almost immediately, without the hassle of wearing bandages or compression stockings.

 Get in touch with our friendly team, and we’ll help you find the right varicose vein treatment.